rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/02 functional-operators.md

 For this the collections API has defined a number of operators.
 Most notable here are [`foldLeft`] and [`foldRight`].
 Which one to choose depends entirely on what you're doing. `foldLeft` aggregates the list from left to right, whereas `foldRight` aggregates the list from right to left.
-To do so (in both cases), these operators take two parameters: a seed value with which the aggregation is started and an aggregation function which combines the seed and a value from a list into a new seed (or temporary result).
+To do so (in both cases), these operators take two parameters:

+* a seed value
+* an aggregator function

+The aggregator function is first applied to the seed value and the first (`foldLeft`) or last (`foldRight`) element of the list, then the result of that is applied to the next value, etc. The final result is the result of the last application of the aggregator.
+The following pictures, taken from Wikipedia depict this process.
+Not the execution in both cases proceeds from the bottom of the to the top.

 [`foldLeft`]: http://www.scala-lang.org/api/current/index.html#scala.collection.Traversable@foldLeft[B](z:B\)\(op:\(B,A\)=%3EB):B
 [`foldRight`]: http://www.scala-lang.org/api/current/index.html#scala.collection.Traversable@foldRight[B](z:B\)\(op:\(A,B\)=%3EB):B